SURAJ-SHARMA27/Vibe-ai/README.md

 ---

-## 🌟 If You Enjoy the Project, Please Star the Repo!
+## 🌟 If You Enjoy the Project, Star the Repo!
 If you find this project helpful or just like the concept,  [star the repository on GitHub](https://github.com/your-repo-link).
 Your support keeps this open-source project growing!

 ---